semantic-flow/sflo/documentation/concept.mesh.resource.element.aggregated-distribution.md

 - Combining component data nodes into unified resources
 - Providing complete datasets for external consumption
 - Supporting modular ontology and knowledge base construction
-- Maintaining component independence while enabling composition
+- Maintaining flow independence while enabling composition

 This is especially useful for ontologies, when their parts are spread out